reflexsoar/reflex-docs/docs/detections/repositories.md

 * `external-public`: accessible by anyone with the URL

 ***`remote` Repositories are still in development and will be coming to production soon!*

-## Adding Detections to a Repository
-When adding new Detections to the Default Organization, an [Agent](../agents/index.md) will automatically assess that Detection in a disabled state for 60 minutes.
-This ensures the Detection is not going to trigger an excessive amount of Events.
-Once the assessment is complete, if it is not flagged for high-volume, then it will automatically be enabled.
-Additionally, if the base query of the Detection is modified, the assessment process will repeat.

 ---